-Whether you’re keen to learn the difference between a hornbeam and a beech, want to wander amongst the trees or enjoy a picnic in a meadow, Broad Arboretum is a wonderful place for a walk.
-A meandering path takes you through this living library which has every tree and shrub species native to Oxfordshire and many early introductions as well – 49 species in total!
+Love trees?
+Whether you’re keen to learn the difference between a Hornbeam and a Beech, or simply wander amongst the trees, Broad Arboretum is a wonderful place to visit.
+A meandering path takes you through this living library which has every tree and shrub species native to Oxfordshire – 49 species in total!

 What to see

-The trees, shrubs and hedgerows of the arboretum are a haven for wildlife: look out for yellowhammer and fieldfare, and listen for the call of the corn bunting which sounds like chinking keys.
-The best time of year to visit the arboretum is in autumn when it comes alive with a burst of bold colour.
+The trees, shrubs and hedgerows of the arboretum are a haven for wildlife.
+Look out for Yellowhammer and Fieldfare, and listen for the call of the Corn Bunting (which sounds like chinking keys).
+The best time of year to visit is autumn when the arboretum comes alive with a burst of bold colour.
 But the tranquility and calm of this quiet retreat can be enjoyed all year round.

 The arboretum was named after Ken Broad, the first Oxfordshire Woodland Project Manager of the Oxfordshire Woodland Group (OWG).
 The OWG worked in partnership with the Earth Trust to design and plant this collection of trees.
 Planting began in 1998 and in 2008 the arboretum was formally opened by Ken’s widow and daughter.
-Twenty years on, now that the trees are well established and matured, a visit to Broad Arboretum is a must for tree lovers.
+Now that the trees are well established and matured, a visit to Broad Arboretum is a must for tree lovers.